Iraq protests: 'Gruesome wounds' as as several more killed in Baghdad | DW | 14.11.2019

 Read more: Zahraa Ghandour: 'It's always the right time to talk about freedom'

-The military-grade tear gas canisters are ten times heavier than regular grenades and are capable of piercing the skull.
+The military-grade tear gas canisters are 10 times heavier than regular grenades and are capable of piercing the skull.

 Amnesty International reports that the victims suffered "gruesome wounds and death after the grenades embed inside their heads."